 EnCap Investments is a private equity and venture capital firm founded in 1988 and headquartered in Houston, Texas, with an additional Dallas office.
 It specializes in investments across the oil and gas value chain, including upstream exploration and production, and midstream infrastructure such as natural gas pipelines, gathering, processing, compression, storage, and transportation.
 The firm also targets energy infrastructure and clean energy initiatives within the energy transition.
 It typically provides equity on a deal-by-deal basis, with typical investment sizes in the tens to hundreds of millions of dollars, and may support reserve acquisitions and drilling projects.
 Its geographic focus includes the United States, Canada, and Mexico.
 EnCap Investments pursues opportunities in early-stage to growth-oriented companies and is registered as an investment adviser, emphasizing partnerships with operators and infrastructure developers to build long-term value in the oil, gas, and energy services sectors.

-Paladin Capital Group is a global investment firm that supports and grows innovative companies through venture, expansion, and growth capital.
-The firm specializes in technology, products, and services with dual use for commercial and government markets, combining financial acumen with national security and technical expertise to add value across market sectors and stages.
-It emphasizes active investing, offering strategic guidance, access, and relationships to portfolio companies.
-Paladin focuses on digital infrastructure resilience and investments in advanced technologies and solutions that monitor, manage, and defend critical infrastructure dependent on cyberspace.
-Headquartered in Washington, DC, it maintains offices in New York, Silicon Valley, London, and Luxembourg, enabling it to source opportunities and support global growth.
+Paladin Capital Group is a global investment firm that provides venture, expansion, and growth capital to technology, product, and service companies, with a focus on dual-use solutions for commercial and government markets.
+It combines financial expertise with national security and technical know-how to add value across market sectors and company stages and aims to be an active investor by offering guidance, access, and relationships to portfolio companies.
+The firm emphasizes digital infrastructure resilience and backs technologies that enable monitoring, management, and defense of critical infrastructure dependent on cyberspace.
+Paladin is headquartered in Washington, DC, with offices in New York, Silicon Valley, London, and Luxembourg.

 Trimble is a technology solutions company that connects office and field workflows and manages asset lifecycles across construction, geospatial, and transportation industries.
 Its solutions integrate positioning technologies such as GPS, lasers, and optics with software tailored to user needs, and are delivered via hardware, software, and wireless connectivity to link field operations with back-office processes.
 The company operates through three segments: AECO (Architects, Engineers, Construction and Owners) providing software solutions for the construction community; Field Systems delivering hardware and software for field operations; and Transportation and Logistics serving trucking and freight markets.
 Trimble serves customers in surveying, construction, agriculture, fleet and asset management, public safety, and mapping.
 Founded in 1978 and headquartered in Sunnyvale, California.